Raw feeding: At home

 At home preparation of raw food diets entails the use of wholesome ingredients that can be easily accessed by the owner.
 The main critique of homemade raw diet is that they are often formulated based on opinion rather than scientific research.
 Preparing of raw diets can be time-consuming and requires the handling of raw meat.

 Examples of homemade diet theories include: BARF, the Ultimate Diet and the Volhard Diet.
-Included ingredients are supposed to mimic the diet an animal would eat in the wild such as meat, bones, vegetables, and organ meats.
+Included ingredients are supposed to mimic the diet an animal would eat in the wild such as meat, organ meats, bones, and vegetables.
 Supplementation of vitamins, minerals, essential fatty acids, and probiotics are often included to provide the animal with a complete diet or to offer a variety of benefits to the animal.

-In most dog homemade diets, a variety of ingredients are included which may include:
+In most homemade diets for dogs, a variety of ingredients are included which may include: